nguyennpa412/stock-analysis/README.md

 ### Objective: Predicting Vietnamese stock prices using simple LSTM.

-> This is my old project from July 2021.
+> This is my old project from June 2021.
 Just an assignment from my class back then.
 Although it's not really well implementated and arranged, hope you will find it helpful.

 ## 1. Crawling Stock Data
 - Data sources: